distributed-system-analysis/pbench/docs/API/V1/contents.md

 The resource ID of a Pbench dataset on the server.

 `<path>`    string \
-The relative resource path of an item in the dataset inventory, as captured by the Pbench agent packaging; for example, `/` for the root, or `/1-default/` for the default first iteration directory.
+The path of an item in the dataset inventory, as captured by the Pbench agent packaging; for example, `/` for the root, or `/1-default/` for the default first iteration directory.

 ## Request headers